Bios-Marcel/memoryalike/README.md

 You can give up on <kbd>ESC</kbd> and restart on <kbd>Ctrl</kbd> + <kbd>R</kbd>.

+If you hit <kbd>ESC</kbd> again while still in the "Game Over" / "Victory" screen, you'll be taken to the main menu.

 ## How to use it

 It's not fully done yet, so it's the bare minimum required for playing.